jaehanbae/TRIVIA/README.md

-Tools for interactive figures from FITS file
+Tools for interactive FITS visualization

 # Usage
 To make a position-position-velocity diagram, simply use